bafflerbach/test_software_carpentry/_episodes/02-Citrination.md

 - "With some initial setup and configuration, Citrination automates a full workflow of generating features, training a model, optimizing hyperparameters, assessing performance for a random forest model"
 ---
 ## Background
+Citrination is a browser based web platform for performing...

 > ## Reading and Video Tutorials
 > Here are some additional resources that may help with using the Citrination platform.